From Wastewater to Wetlands

 We present this report card as a fulfillment of our public duty as designers and builders of public facilities.
 Our infrastructure is of vital importance to all; it sustains our quality of life, keeps us safe and healthy, allows us to be mobile, and provides the framework for our global economy to function.
 We depend daily on our infrastructure, yet we take its condition for granted until a failure produces tragic results, such as a levee failure or a bridge collapse.
 We produced this report card to inform the public and our elected officials about the status of the state’s infrastructure.
 We are not proud of our grades.

 The national ASCE first reported on the state of the nation’s infrastructure in 1995.
-Its 2017 edition was published in March and gave the nation’s infrastructure an average grade of “D.” A great deal of time and resources were dedicated to produce Louisiana’s latest report card.
+Its 2017 edition gave the nation’s infrastructure an average grade of “D.” A great deal of time and resources were dedicated to producing Louisiana’s latest report card.
 Our statewide average grade is “D+.”

 Louisiana’s 69 publicly owned and publicly used airports connect Louisiana to the world, for business, tourism, and more.
 They contribute 58,853 jobs and $6.7 billion to the economy.
 The aviation system performs well in Capacity, Condition, Operation & Maintenance, and Resilience.
 Areas that could use improvement include Public Safety, and Backlog of Funding.
 Since the 2012 Report Card, the Louisiana Department of Transportation and Development’s Aviation section (LADOTD) has developed the Louisiana Aviation System Plan (LASP), providing a wealth of information on infrastructure and recommended improvements.
 Additionally, LADOTD has commissioned a Pavement Condition Study Update to inspect, classify, and evaluate the pavements at each of the publicly owned and used airports in the state.
 Both of these efforts will contribute to identifying and evaluating Louisiana’s aviation needs.